 - Why do you need a content marketing strategy?

 - How to begin a content marketing strategy (& the important elements you need)

 - Who is it for?
 Identifying the target persona

 - Creating the right content at the right time (with a audience journey map)

-I’ve been in the game for almost eight years, either as a travel blogger, working as a content marketer with a company, freelancing copywriting projects, or conducting one-on-one coaching.
+I’ve been in the content field for almost eight years, either as a travel blogger, working as a content marketer with a company, freelancing content projects, or conducting one-on-one coaching.
 After thinking about these collective experiences, I have one phrase that comes to mind.

 This is why you need a strategy.

 I don’t mind if you’re a startup creating content, or an online travel blogger creating content.
 I believe every human online that is putting the blood, sweat, and tears into creating quality content needs a strategy to back it up.

 If you don’t, you risk falling into the dark reaches of the internet and your content will never reach the number of humans that you ask of it to attract.

 Let’s not allow that to happen.